DATES // September to June

 LOCATION // The students will live in San Antonio Aguas Calientes, a village 15 minutes outside of Antigua, Guatemala.
 The village is located in a bowl-looking area with mountains and volcanoes in view and crop squares all around.
 There are tiendas (“small shops”) scattered throughout the village with family owned restaurants and stores within walking distance.
 San Antonio Aguas Calientes is known for casket making and double sided weaving.

 CULTURAL INFORMATION // Spanish is Guatemala’s official language, but there are dozens of Mayan languages that are still spoken in the country.
 Even though Mayans do not speak Spanish, families are pushing their children to become fluent in the language to help them be more versatile.
 As elsewhere in Central America, Roman Catholicism is the main religion.
 In Guatemala, though, it can have a different twist.
 Over the years, Catholicism has merged with ancient Mayan religions to produce something quite unique, especially among the Highland Mayan communities.

 The family is central to Guatemalan daily life and society, and strong emphasis is placed on family loyalty.
 Not only do family ties form a vital part of social identity, but they provide assistance in business.
-There are many comidas típicas (“typical foods”) with Chicken Pepian being the national dish of Guatemala.
+Chicken Pepian is the national dish of Guatemala.
 It's a simple bowl of chicken in spicy pumpkin and sesame sauce.